Euro-BioImaging/OME_Zarr_Tools/README.md

 1. In Firefox browse to the Google Doc that has been shared with you (it is the same Google Doc that brought you to this page; you need to type the address starting with `tinyurl...` into the Firefox search bar and press enter)
 1. Copy the command (starting with `cd ~ ...`) from the Google Doc into the Terminal window and press enter
 1. This can take about 10 minutes.
-1. It should finish saying: `Added s3minio successfully.`
+1. It should finish saying: `Configuration of the default s3 credentials is complete`

 ## Practical